How the scores are worked out

-We use data from suppliers to determine the following:
+We use data from suppliers to work out:

-Customer service - the average call centre wait time (excluding time spent in automated systems, and dedicated sales lines)
+- their average call centre wait time - except time spent in sales lines

-Bill accuracy - the proportion of customers who got a bill based on a meter reading in the past year (excluding prepayment customers)
+- the number of their customers who got a bill based on a meter reading in the past year - except prepayment customers

-Switching - the proportion of switches completed within 21 days of the contract being agreed with the supplier
+- the number of switches completed within 15 working days of agreeing the contract

 Data about customer guarantees